The Camp of the Saints: Initial reception

-Fuller called it far-rightist in political orientation, but said it portrayed even the right-wingers badly.
-Fuller called it a "bitter, ugly, possibly destructive book", racist but with "moments of appalling power and occasionally a terrible beauty".
-Paul Gray writing for Time magazine panned the novel as a "bilious tirade" that only required a response because it "arrives trailing clouds of praise from French savants" and from an established publisher.
 Jeffrey Hart, in a National Review article, mocked the rejection of the novel by critics, deriding them as "respectable, comfortable reviewers", and lauded the book in those terms: "in freer and more intelligent circles in Europe, the book is a sensation and Raspail is a prize-winner [...] his plot is both simple and brilliant."
 Syndicated columnist Garry Wills condemned the embrace of the novel by the "more 'respectable' channels" of American right-wing media, including Jeffrey Hart, drawing parallels between the "racial implications" of the book and the National Reviews "overtly racist analysis" of school integration efforts.